-- In your desktop folder turn on "Large Icons" in the file viewer and skim through images looking for light changes, bluriness, vignetting, or any other artifacts.
+1. In your source data folder turn on "Large Icons" in the file viewer and skim through images looking for light changes, blurriness, vignetting, or any other artifacts.
 For more information on recognizing these effects in your source imagery see Guidelines of a Quality Orthomosaic section of our knowledge base.

 2. If you find only a small number of these problem images you can delete them and try to work with the data anyways.
 If you see that a huge portion of your images have issues this may be a good reason for a re flight of the field.
 When in doubt during this process it is always safer to refly and collect more than enough data.